PostHog/posthog.com/contents/tutorials/funnels.md

 The top result immediately stands out as significant.
 "Persons who converted were 27x more likely" to perform the "deploy option clicked" event.

-In other words: people who visited our docs are 27x more likely consider deploying PostHog.
+In other words: people who visited our docs are 27x more likely to consider deploying PostHog.

 From this we can reasonably hypothesize that the quality of our documentation is a contributing factor to whether users choose to deploy PostHog, and we should dedicate reasonable effort to ensuring our docs are written to a high standard, and kept up-to-date.